İstiklal Avenue: History

 During the Ottoman period, the avenue was called Cadde-i Kebir (Grand Avenue) in Ottoman Turkish, or the Grande Rue de Péra (Grand Avenue of Pera) in French.
-It was a popular gathering place where Ottoman intellectual rubbed shoulders with Europeans and the local Italian and French Levantines.
-When 19th-century travelers referred to Constantinople (today Istanbul) as the Paris of the East, they were usually thinking of the Grande Rue de Péra and its cosmopolitan, half-European, half-Asian culture.
+It was a popular area among the intelligentsia, where Turks, Greeks, Armenians, Jews and the local Italian and French Levantines came together with European diplomats, merchants and travelers at numerous historic venues along the street.

-On 6–7 September 1955 an anti-Greek Istanbul pogrom resulted in many shops along the avenue being pillaged; its pavements were covered with broken glass, scattered clothing, smashed white goods, burned automobiles and other items that had belonged to the Greek owners of the wrecked shops.
+On 6–7 September 1955, the anti-Greek Istanbul pogrom resulted in many shops along the avenue being pillaged; its pavements were covered with broken glass, scattered clothing, smashed white goods, burned automobiles and other items that had belonged to the Greek owners of the wrecked shops.

 Between the 1950s and 1970s the side streets around the Emek Passage (Emek Pasajı) were home to Yeşilcam, Turkey's home-grown equivalent of Hollywood, a fact commemorated in the street name Yeşilcam Sokağı.